 Elevator (SMR): located on the west side of the double wide Grand staircase.

-Huntington’s Green & Gold Dining Room (SMR): In the late 1920’s, at the San Marino Ranch, the dining room was Green & Gold.
+Huntington’s Dining Room (Green and Gold) (SMR): In the late 1920’s, at the San Marino Ranch, the dining room was Green & Gold.
 Mrs. Huntington had the green curtains made of Italian damask fabric with green satin finishes.
 Note: Green is the perfect color for the Dining Room, because green goes with every season of the year.
-As a hostess, decorating for different luncheons & entertainment, this was a brillant idea.
-She was a entertainer and understanding the importants of making her tablescape the most beautiful.
+As a hostess, decorating for different luncheons & entertainment, this was a brilliant idea.
+She was a entertainer and had a understanding of how important a tablescape really is.
 Also, Mrs. Arabella Huntington’s Mansion at No. 2 E. 57th Street NYC also had a green Dining Room.

 At the San Marino Ranch, the Huntingtons had a round table that fit 6 luncheon or dinner guests.
 But Mrs. Huntington usually liked to entertain for 12 guests.
 The Dining Room Table could be expanded with wooden leaves for 12 -24 luncheon/dinner guests when needed.
-The Dining Room table was surrounded by Chippendale chairs with “Royal 2-tone green velvet” cushion; 30 chairs in all, in the dining room & hallways.
+The Dining Room table was surrounded by Chippendale chairs with “Royal 2-Tone green velvet” cushion; 30 chairs in all, in the dining room & hallways.
 We know in 1926, the Dining Room table was set for 24 dinner guests.
 It was a very important event for H. E. Huntington’s famous “Royal Dinner” in July of 1926.
 The crown Prince & Princess of Sweden were his houseguests and he wanted to have a special dinner for them and entertained them with events for the whole weekend.
-The Huntington’s if they had large “entertainments” and tea parties, there were several leaves to enlarge the table for entertaining.
+The Huntington’s if they had large “entertainments” & tea parties, there were several dining room table leaves to enlarge the table for entertaining to 24 people.

 There was 9 ft. x 11 ft.
 Oriental Rug (Isfahan silk – Persian worth $15,000.00 in 1927).
 The portrait paintings of George Romney hung on the walls, about 9 of them.
 There were 2 green marble-topped side tables with carved legs of women, under the paintings.
 Document: HEH Coll.
 HEH MS 38/6 [Huntington Mansion inventory book] at the Huntington Library San Marino, CA; photo in Art of Wealth & Huntington Coll. photos, pictured in Hertrich’s Personal Recollections book.